 The Trust creates and redeems Shares from time to time, but only in Baskets.
 The number of outstanding Shares changes from time to time as a result of the creation and redemption of Baskets.
 The creation and redemption of Baskets requires the delivery to the Trust or the distribution by the Trust of the amount of gold and any cash represented by the Baskets being created or redeemed.
 The total amount of gold and any cash required for the creation of Baskets is based on the combined net asset value (the "NAV") of the number of Baskets being created or redeemed.
-The total absket or to be delivered upon the redemption of a Basket will continue to gradually decrease over time.
+The number of ounces of gold required to create a Basket or to be delivered upon the redemption of a Basket will continue to gradually decrease over time.
 This is because the Shares comprising a Basket will represent a decreasing amount of gold due to the sale of the Trust's gold to pay the Trust's expenses.